 This church is actually divided in two – the Anglican Church of Saint Nicholas Arundel, and the Catholic FitzAlan Chapel.
 The chapel is a Grade I listed building and the private mausoleum of the Dukes of Norfolk.

-Built by the tenth Earl of Arundel, the FitzAlan chapel has large clear glass windows that fill the chapel walls, making the inside a bright and uplifting space.
+Built by the tenth Earl of Arundel, the FitzAlan chapel has large clear glass windows.
+They fill the chapel walls, making the inside a bright and uplifting space.

 Why is it called the FitzAlan Chapel?
-The family tree of the Earl of Arundel starts with the Aubigny family in 1138, the last male of which dies in 1243 passing the castle to his sister who is married into the FitzAlan family.
-They pass the castle down through the generations until the daughter of the 19th earl marries Thomas Howard in 1555 and inherits the castle when her brother dies in 1580.
+The family tree of the Earl of Arundel starts with the Aubigny family in 1138.
+The last male dies in 1243 passing the castle to his sister who is married into the FitzAlan family.
+They pass the castle down through the generations until the daughter of the 19th earl marries Thomas Howard in 1555.
+She inherits the castle when her brother dies in 1580.
 The family now takes the name FitzAlan-Howard.

 The Arundel Castle Gardens

 The beautiful gardens at Arundel castle are not what you would expect.
-Starting with the Collector Earl’s Garden (a car park since the 1970s but redeveloped in 2008) which is a memorial to the 14th Earl of Arundel, styled after the formal Jacobean garden at Arundel House in London (long since demolished).
-He was an avid art collector so his portion of the gardens is full of quirky features like the domed pergola, fountains, gateways and pavilions.
+The Collector Earl’s Garden is a memorial to the 14th Earl of Arundel, styled after the formal Jacobean garden at Arundel House in London.
+It was turned into a car park in the 1970s but redeveloped in 2008.
+He was an avid art collector so his portion of the gardens is full of quirky features.
+Look out for the domed pergola and lots of fountains, gateways and pavilions.

-Just before the striking view of the Arundel Cathedral is a strange temple like structure built of green oak and lined with shells.
-This is meant to be a recreation of ‘Oberon’s Palace’, a fantastical sculpture built from the designs of Inigo Jones for Prince Henry’s Masque on New Year’s Day 1611.
+Just in front of the hulking Arundel Cathedral is a strange green oak structure lined with shells.
+This is a recreation of ‘Oberon’s Palace’, a fantastical sculpture inspired by the designs of Inigo Jones for Prince Henry’s Masque on New Year’s Day 1611.
 Inside is a stalagmite fountain with a golden crown, which seems to hover in the air on a jet of water.

 The far end of the gardens hold the Kitchen gardens, where fruit and vegetables are grown to supply the castle.
-There are two connecting greenhouses – the Tropical Glass House featuring exotic Paw Paws, Passion Fruit, Bananas, Hot Chilli Collection, Coffee plants and Bird of Paradise plants, and the restored Victorian Vine House with grape vines and fan-trained Chinese flat peaches.
+There are two connecting greenhouses.
+The Tropical Glass House features exotic Paw Paws, Passion Fruit, Bananas, Hot Chilli Collection, Coffee plants and Bird of Paradise plants.
+The restored Victorian Vine House has grape vines and fan-trained Chinese flat peaches.

 It took us just over half an hour to explore the chapel and all the gardens.
-Since we were there just after the grounds opened it was wonderfully quiet, and we were really lucky to have such perfect weather.
+Since we were there just after the grounds opened, it was wonderfully quiet.
+We were really lucky to have such perfect weather too.

-To get to the keep you can either retrace your steps back to the front entrance, or go through a gate in the hedge to follow the moat around the outside of the castle walls.
+To get to the keep you can retrace your steps back to the front entrance.
+Or go through a gate in the hedge to follow the moat around the outside of the castle walls.

-Your tickets will be checked as you enter the castle, and inside you’ll find a self-service restaurant and a little cafe.
-They’re very tastefully done in existing rooms of the castle, all the furniture in-keeping with the interior look and feel.
+Your tickets will be checked as you enter the castle.
+Inside you’ll find a self-service restaurant and a little cafe.
+Both are very tastefully done in existing rooms of the castle, all the furniture in-keeping with the interior look and feel.
 If you chose to buy a gift aid ticket then you can redeem your voucher in the cafe for two coffees and a muffin!

 On the way through the castle to reach the Keep there are lots of historical reconstructions and explanatory plaques, including a whole room with mannequins telling the story of a siege during the civil war.

-Built in 1048, the Keep still shows many features from the original structure, my favourite being old fireplaces set into the stone wall.
-You can climb up the narrow staircase and walk all around the top of the walls for incredible views over the town of Arundel and the South Downs, but some of the openings are sealed to give the family privacy.
+Built in 1048, the Keep still shows many features from the original structure.
+I loved the old fireplaces set into the stone wall.
+You can climb up the narrow staircase and walk all around the top of the walls for incredible views over the town of Arundel and the South Downs.
+Although some of the openings are sealed to give the family privacy.

 I don’t know about you but all this privacy was making me so curious about the FitzAlan-Howards who live in the castle.
 I did some googling and the main news story seems to be about the current Duke and Duchess who had a trial separation in 2011, both living in separate wings of the castle.
 Isn’t that handy?
 They reconciled in 2016 after coming together to plan their son’s wedding.